Electrical Breakdown of Excitonic Insulator: Polarized Mean Field Theory

-where $m_{e,h}$ are effective masses of these two kind of electrons and $\mu_{e,h}$ are chemical potentials tuned by displacement field $\mathcal{E}_{\perp}$.
+where $m_{e,h}$ are effective masses of these two kind of electrons and $E_{g}>0$ is the original band gap.
+The exciton chemical potential $\mu_{ex}$ is tuned by the vertical displacement field $\mathcal{E}_{\perp}$.
 Vanishing of the off-diagonal term in Eq. \eqref{eq:single_Hamiltonian} means direct inter-layer hopping is forbidden.
 This assumption is made because we are concerned with the breakdown of an excitonic gap.
 In real materials, this could be realized by symmetry constraints or just a large separation between layers.
 The inter- and intra-layer interaction are taken as the Coulomb ones: $V(r)\equiv V_{s=s'}=e^2/\epsilon r$ and $U(r)\equiv V_{s\ne s'}=e^2/\epsilon\sqrt{r^2+d^2}$ whose Fourier transformations are $V(q)=2\pi e^2/\epsilon q$, $U(q)=V(q)\re^{-qd}$.